meaniebeanie22/meaniebeanie22.github.io/chapters/pieces-of-eight.md

 in the very place where he had designed my slaughter.

 I was no sooner certain of this than I began to feel sick, faint, and terrified.
 The hot blood was running over my back and chest.
-The dirk, where it had pinned my shoulder to the mast, seemed to burn like a hot iron; yet it was not so much these real sufferings that distressed me, for these, it seemed to me, I could bear without a murmur; it was the
+The [:dirk](https://en.wikipedia.org/wiki/dirk), where it had pinned my shoulder to the mast, seemed to burn like a hot iron; yet it was not so much these real sufferings that distressed me, for these, it seemed to me, I could bear without a murmur; it was the